donottalk/drafts-documentation/drafts/listoptions.md

 ### Workspaces {% include pro.html %}

 If you have particular sets of filters you use often, you can save all the filtering, search and display options as a "Workspace" in the list options "..." view.
 Saved workspaces can be selected all the active list options will be set to those stored in the workspace.
+Read the [Workspaces article](/drafts/workspaces) for more details.